 - Address: Lázaro Cárdenas 311, Zona Romántica, Emiliano Zapata, 48380 Puerto Vallarta, Jal., Mexico – get directions here

-Litten Brod is a Danish Bakery in Zona Romantica that offers fresh sandwiches, smoothies, and many delicious coffee drinks.
+Litten Brod is a Danish Bakery in the Romantic Zone that offers fresh sandwiches, smoothies, and many delicious coffee drinks.
 The inside is clean and modern, and they offer AC which is rare.

 They also have an outside area, WiFi labeled on the wall, and easy-to-access plugs.
 I loved working from here, especially when the weather became too hot to work in cafes without AC.